NIFK20007U Livelihoods and Environmental Change

 - Type of assessment

-- PortfolioThe assessment has three components: (i) continuous assessment of participation in online discussions (20% of final grade); (ii) Exam 1 (30%, needs to be submitted by mid-December), an individual essay of 1000 words; and (iii) Exam 2 (50%, submitted on last day of course) in which students are individually solve a problem using a combination of qualitative and quantitative insights and write a 2000 words paper describing the solution.
-Exam 2 starts from week 6 and there will be weekly opportunities for asking questions and getting feedback.
+- PortfolioThe assessment has two components: (i) continuous assessment of participation in online discussions (20% of final grade); (ii) Final exam (80%, needs to be submitted at the end of the course), an individual essay of 2000 words in which students individually solve a problem using a combination of qualitative and quantitative insights and discuss the results using scientific literature.

 - All aids allowed